IkramJemlaoui/mini_rag/README.md

 - **100% Local Execution:** All data and inference happen locally — ensuring complete privacy and control.
 - **Interactive Gradio UI:** Simple and responsive web interface for seamless chatbot interactions.
 - **Fast Vector Search:** Uses optimized embeddings with `nomic-embed-text` and ChromaDB for efficient retrieval.
-- **Docker-Ready Deployment:** Fully containerized for quick setup and reproducible environments.
-- **Modular Codebase:** Clean architecture enabling easy integration of new models or vector databases.
-- **Scalable Extensions:** Future-proof design — ready for multi-document support, advanced analytics, and new LLMs.

 ## 🧠 Models Used